-24. The observer coverage provisions of this measure shall be reviewed at the Annual Meeting in 2026 if the Commission has not yet adopted electronic monitoring standards.
+41. The observer coverage provisions of this measure shall be reviewed at the Annual Meeting in 2027 if the Commission has not yet adopted electronic monitoring standards.

-25. By 2031, the CMM shall be reviewed in relation to the advice provided by the Scientific Committee pursuant to paragraph 19.
+42. By 2031, the CMM shall be reviewed in relation to the advice provided by the Scientific Committee pursuant to paragraph 20.

+Table 1: Number and total gross tonnage of vessels referred to in paragraph 4.